 Creative Possibilities:

-If you do not have dried beans or peas, try using rice, sand or even salt.
-(But not rock salt.)
+• Use some markers to decorate your juggling balls.
+Use permanent ink markers if possible. • If you do not have dried beans or peas, try using rice, sand or even salt.
+(But not rock salt.) • Borrow a book from the library to learn how to juggle.

 Sparkling Rocks

+Creative Possibilities: Use cookie cutters to make different shapes for the season or holiday.
+For Halloween make glimmering ghosts, sparkling bats and shiny witches.
 For Christmas, you can make tree ornaments.
 Shape the mixture into whatever you want.
 Get some strong thread or string, cut about 3 or 4 inches long.
 Tie the 2 ends of the string together to make a loop.
 Place the knot into your design, making sure to leave a loop for hanging.
 When you are ready to hang it, make sure the string is secure enough.

 Make some pretty jewelry for your mom for her birthday or Mother’s Day, or just to tell her that you love her.
 Add some glitter to make it more gleaming.